 - Does it align with current trends in health care and HIV epidemiological data

 Grant rounds twice each year, in the spring and fall.
 Requests for Applications are either invitation-only or open to all nonprofit organizations in the Greater Washington region.
 Grants are awarded for a one year period.

 Grantmaking priorities are focused on those populations most at risk for and impacted by HIV in the Greater Washington region.
 The primary focus is communities of color, including African Americans, African immigrants, Latinos/Hispanics, and others.
-Grantmaking targets specific high-risk populations within this primary focus, such as individuals who inject drugs, individuals living in poverty or struggling with income instability, engage in sex work, and are homeless or unstably housed; young people; and individuals who identify as lesbian, gay, bisexual, transgender, and queer (LGBTQ).
+Grantmaking targets specific high-risk populations within this primary focus, such as individuals who inject drugs, are living in poverty or struggling with income instability, engage in sex work, and are homeless or unstably housed; young people; and individuals who identify as lesbian, gay, bisexual, transgender, and queer (LGBTQ).

 - Access to and Retention in Care: Addressing barriers to and improving engagement in HIV medical care